kormuyang/cp-programming/README.md

 Hi everyone!
 This repo is for those interested in competitive programming.

 ## Chapters
-- Basic Programming
+1. Basic
-- Mathematics
+2. Mathematics
-- Bitwise Algorithms
+3. Bitwise
-- Arrays
+4. Arrays
-- Searching
+5. Searching

 ## Graders
 - programming.in.th